Chia-Hsuan-Lee/Deeplearning-PaperNotes/README.md

 Diversity driven Attention Model for Query-based Abstractive Summarization [arxiv](https://arxiv.org/abs/1704.08300) [2017/4] ├ Solve the problem of redundant, repitetive words in summary.
 Use math-orthogonal to obtain attention vector.

+● Generalized / Miscellaneous
-Attention Is All You Need
+Attention Is All You Need [arxiv] (https://arxiv.org/abs/1706.03762) [2017/6] ├ No Convolution and recurrence, pure attention.
+Use multi-head to grasp various attention of the inputs ( self-attention )